The Holiday Inn Express in Easton is centrally located near US 22 and PA 33 in Easton, PA.

-Join us in the buffet in the conference room at the Holiday Inn to recount your tales of joy, woe, and epic adventure (some of which may even be true).
-There will be access to a shower, allowing you to clean up after the ride, as well as rest rooms at the hotel.
-A limited number of bunks will be available for "safety naps" (subject to pandemic restrictions).
-If you need full overnight accomodations, please book a room for yourself.
+Join us in the buffet in the meeting room to recount your tales of joy, woe, and epic adventure (some of which may even be true).
+There will be access to a hot shower, allowing you to clean up after the ride, as well as bathrooms.

 Starting on what should now be a familiar leg northward along the Bushkill Creek on the Two Rivers Trailway we head toward the Appalachian Mountains and the first control at Wind Gap.
 From here, riders will cross the Appalachian Trail at the top of the ridge.
 You'll want to pay very close attention to the westward turn on Mountain Rd.
 It will be a long climb back up to the turn if you miss it.
 Heading west along Smith Valley, the route soon joins what many may recognize as the old Blue Mountain 400k route featuring a midway controle at Blondie's Restaurant in New Ringgold (well, Snyders actually).

 Riders continue to follow familiar roads westward with a few twists.
 We exchange the always scenic Summer Hill Road for a similarly scenic Schuylkill Mountain Road as we parallel the Blue Mountain.
 There is no control in Pine Grove, but riders may want (or need) to stop and replenish supplies as it's another 30 miles to the next controle.
 From Pine Grove, the route returns to the recently repaired Swatera Rail Trail for a gentle descent through the Swatera Gap and our second crossing of the Appalichian Trail.